 Seasonal activities in Locust Lake State Park

 The most popular summer activity in Locust Lake State Park is to get in the lake and go swimming.
-There is a sandy beach on the banks of the lake that is open late-May to mid-September, 8:00 A.M. to sunset.
-The swimming areas in the park are marked with buoys and have a maximum depth of five and a half feet.
+There is a sandy beach on the banks of the lake that is open at the end of May to the middle of September for you to enjoy.
+You will be able to tell which areas you can swim in thanks to the buoys that float in the lake.
 If you need concessions they are available from the camp store.
 Smoking is not allowed on the beach and in the swimming area.

 During the established seasons you will be able to hunt in Locust State Park if that's your thing.
 There will be around 1,700 acres available for you to explore which are open to hunting, trapping and the training of dogs.
 There are special regulations areas within the park that allow only bow and arrow and flintlock muzzleloader hunting.
 Common species to hunt include pheasant, deer, rabbit, turkey, squirrel, grouse and dove.
 Hunting of woodchucks is not allowed and you should check in at the park office before you start hunting.